Master of Public Administration at SIUE

-The Department of Public Administration offers a graduate program leading to the Master of Public Administration degree, a professional degree designed to prepare persons for management careers in the public and nonprofit sectors.
-The program serves two types of students: (1) pre-service students who have recently completed a bachelor's degree and wish to use the master's degree to gain entry into a professional career track, and (2) in-service students who have worked for several years in the public sector or nonprofit sector but wish to return to the University to enhance or upgrade their skills and knowledge.
+The program in the College of Arts and Sciences serves two types of students: (1) pre-service students who have recently completed a bachelor’s degree and wish to use the master’s degree to gain entry into a professional career track, and (2) in-service students who have worked for several years in the public sector or nonprofit sector, but wish to return to the University to enhance or upgrade their skills and knowledge.

 Graduates of the program hold a wide range of positions such as city managers, finance directors, policy analysts, legislative staff, administrators of non-profit agencies, health care administrators, military staff and line commanders, police chiefs, fire chiefs, recreation directors, museum directors, and social service staff and managers.